apiad/auditorium/docs/quickstart.md

 ~~~

 An instance named `ctx` will be magically available in every Python code section.
 Beware that **local variables are not persisted** between different code sections.
 This is a by-design decision to save you a bunch of headaches, believe me.
-If you want variables to persist accross code sections, add `:persist` in the code declaration section.
+If you want variables to persist across code sections, add `:persist` in the code declaration section.
 This also let's you interpolate Python variables directly inside the Markdown content.

 ~~~markdown
 ```python  :run :persist